stratworld/strat/docsSrc/markdown/Guides/Hello World.md

 A "function" is a single computational unit within your system, and it represents the actual infrastructure that gets deployed.
 Functions accept events and execute code, and "services" are groupings of functions that control access to these infrastructure components.

 The first step is to run lit build, which creates a .sys file, which is a deployable bundle of the entire system.
 Sys files can be moved from computer to computer and contain version and other metadata about your system that make them ideal CI/CD artifacts.
-Then, we deploy that sys file to the "local" substrate defined in ligconfig.json.
-We could also deploy that same sys file to the AWS substrate, but we'll keep things simple for now.
+Then, we deploy that .sys file to your local computer.
+We could also deploy that same .sys file to the AWS substrate, but we'll keep things simple for now.

 ## Line by line breakdown
 ```
 service HelloWorld {
 ```
 Here we declare a service HelloWorld.
 All functions must reside within a service.
+Outside of providing grouping for functions, services also control roles and permissions within your system.
+Access control in Lit systems behaves like scope in a language like Java.

 ###
 ```
 include "Http"
 ```
-Including Http lets us recieve Http events and tells lit this is a web server
+Including Http lets us recieve Http events and tells lit this is a web server.
+You may notice that the include is within the service definition while most other languages put includes and exports at the top of a file.
+In Lit you place includes within services to show that including Http modifies the HelloWorld service and shows includes play by the same scope and access control rules as functions.
+[Http](https://lit.build/Sources/Http) is a standard event source and part of the lit standard library.

 ###
 ```
 Http { method: "get", path: "\*" } ->
 ```
 This is an "event description", and its semantics are determined by the Http event source.
 The gist here is we're describing what type of Http event should be sent to the following function.
 This can be translated as "All Http get requests should be sent to the following function".

 ###
 ```
 helloWorld ():any ->
 ```
 This is a function signature, complete with a function name, input type within the parens (in this case, no input type), and output type after the colon.
 Types are not implemented yet in lit, so this function returns the any type while in the future it will return "string".

 ###
 ```
 "./helloWorld.js"
 ```
 This is the final part of a function definition--the artifact.
 This is the code that will be run in response to the http event declared above.
-For now, assume that this .js file will be run by NodeJs...somewhere...more on code execution [here]("/Specification/Function%20Infrastructure").
+For now, assume that this .js file will be run by NodeJs...somewhere...more on code execution can be found in the [functions section of the specification]("https://lit.build/Specification/Functions").

 ## What did this do?